Nosgoroth/wepub/README.md

 * Caching
 * Convert to mobi via Calibre
 * Send to Kindle via email
+* J-Novel Club support

+This code is provided as-is.
+If you encounter an issue, please file it in Github, but I might not have the time to fix it myself.
 Please do contribute!

 ## Prerequisites

-This script works with Python 2.7.x.
+This script works with Python 2.7.x because I'm stubborn and bad with change.

 ### Packages to install